Cornell-MAE-UG/fa25-portfolio-zp98-ux/_projects/2025-Linear-Actuator-Mechanism.md

 ![Screenshot 1](/assets/images/Screenshot%202025-12-08%20at%2016.30.58.png)

-My design degrees of freedom: two degrees of freedom, the linear actuator extension, placement of the linear actuator along the x-axis.
+My design degrees of freedom: two degrees of freedom, the linear actuator extension and placement of the linear actuator along the x-axis.

 Assumptions: Bar is rigid, weight attached is a point mass